 Building owners will be required to file annual reports on bedbug infestations and either send notices to tenants or post the information under legislation signed into law by Mayor de Blasio, Wednesday.
 The law goes into effect in six months.
+If you are dealing with bedbugs and can’t get rid of them hire a bed bug exterminator.

 The Mayor also signed a bill, effective in nine months, that would allow building owners to sign up for email alerts when 311 complaints are reported on the City’s online databases.
 Apparently, the Council was unaware that anyone can set up such alerts now at https://opendata.cityofnewyork.us/, although the database is not reliably updated.